bump-sh/cli/README.md

   <a href="https://bump.sh/users/sign_up">Sign up</a>
 </p>

-The Bump CLI is used to interact with your API documentation or hubs hosted on Bump.sh.
-With any API definition of you choice (from Swagger, OpenAPI or AsyncAPI), it can help you to:
+The Bump.sh CLI is used to interact with your API documentation or hubs hosted on Bump.sh.
+With any API definition of your choice (from Swagger, OpenAPI or AsyncAPI), it can help you to:

 - Validate an API document before publishing to your documentation
 - Publish an API document to your Bump.sh documentation or hubs